BabylonJS/OldDocumentationSite/content/overviews/Canvas2D/Canvas2D_Overview_Architecture.md

 Rendering is made by traversing Renderable Groups, respecting the Cached mode.
 If a group is Cached its content will be displayed by its parent Renderable Group into a Sprite2D targeting the bitmap's content.

 If rendering resources are not ready (texture or effect still loading), the primitive will be let as dirty for render and then rendering will be retried next round.

+Then rendering is made in three passes:

+1. Opaque based primitive are rendered, regardless of their depth
+2. AlphaTest based primitives are rendered with blending on to do alpha cut, regardless of their depth
+3. Transparent primitives are rendered.
+Blending is on, TransparencySegment are computed to group all primitives that shares the same drawing context and which could be drawn using Instanced Array.
+TransparentSegments are sorted and draw from back to front to ensure a proper blending.
+If the Z-Order doesn't change the TransparentSegments are kept and reused from a rendering frame to the next.